saikotek/docs/pages/web_cloud/web_hosting/ssh_using_putty_on_windows/guide.en-gb.md

 ![putty key](/pages/assets/screens/other/web-tools/putty/puttygen3.png){.thumbnail}

 You can optionally edit the field `Comment` with your own description.
-This will be displayed by **PuTTY** tools when using the key.
+It will be displayed by **PuTTY** tools when using the key.

 ##### Step 2: Save the private key